 This year’s influenza season has hit early and hit hard in Washington state.
 Influenza is an airborne viral infection that spreads easily from person to person.
 For parents, fighting the flu on the homefront can feel like a game of dominoes.
 You just know that if the first one catches it and “tips,” others are likely to go down too.
 But what can families do to treat the sick person in the best possible way while keeping siblings or others from getting infected?

 Separate the sick person.
 A sick child can bring out our own most loving, protective tendencies.
 When they’re suffering a high fever, coughing incessantly and feeling horrible, parents want to offer comfort.
 Our inclination may be to let the child rest on the couch in a family room or common area.
-But with a flu patient’s cough or sneeze spreading droplets as many as 6-feet away, according to the Centers for Disease Control and Prevention (CDC), “It is far better to plant the sick person in a ‘recovery’ room, whether it’s their own bedroom or a room that only they are in,” says Dr. McHugh.
+But with a flu patient’s cough or sneeze can spread droplets as many as six feet away, according to the Centers for Disease Control and Prevention (CDC).
+“It is far better to plant the sick person in a ‘recovery’ room, whether it’s their own bedroom or a room that only they are in,” says Dr. McHugh.

 Cover their cough and sneeze.
 When setting them up in their own room, give your sick patient a box of tissue to catch their coughs and sneezes as much as they can.
 McHugh says to make sure they throw those infected tissues away right afterwards.
 And while it may seem wasteful to not use a cloth handkerchief, now may not be the time to be as environmentally conscious.
 The CDC says the flu virus can live on some surfaces for up 24 hours.